Fighting Parental Alienation

 Protect Your Relationship with Your Child

-At Claery & Green, LLP we are dedicated to helping parents preserve their relationships with their precious children.
+At Claery & Hammond, LLP we are dedicated to helping parents preserve their relationships with their precious children.
 If you believe your former spouse or partner is trying to harm your relationship and is turning your child against you, we can take action in court.
 Our attorneys can assist you with filing for a modification of the current

 visitation order to provide you with more time with your child or to seek that your child is exposed to the other parent's damaging behavior less.

 We can advocate for your before the judge and help you fight to end this devastating situation.
-Contact a San Diego family attorney from Claery & Green, LLP today to discuss your legal options!
+Contact a San Diego family attorney from Claery & Hammond, LLP today to discuss your legal options!